 Screening Unit checks are done online.

-Applications must be started by the organisation that needs someone to have a check.
+Applications may be started by the organisation that needs someone to have a check.
 The Screening Unit will then email the individual, asking them to login to the system, confirm their identity, and complete and submit the application.

 Sole-traders, contractors and self-employed people are considered organisations.